DOSYCORPS/cronstorm/README.md

 # CronStorm CLI &mdash; scalable job scheduling as a service

-Scalable job scheduling as a service.
+CronStorm CLI - calable job scheduling as a service.

 ## Examples